Simploy Testimonial

 “It is expected that there will be no statewide premium impact as a result of the proposed changes to the Missouri CCPAP since the contracting classification loss costs are offset by the average amount of the credit in order to maintain premium neutrality.
 The premium impact to individual risks will vary depending on the portion of that risk’s premium that is subject to this program.
 The amount of premium collected from contracting policies that are either not eligible for the program or have small credits may generally see a slight increase in order to offset the reduced premium collected from policies receiving larger credits under this legislative change.”

-So the rating bureau inflates the loss costs for construction codes to account for the discounts carriers must award in the form of Contractor's Credits.
+So the rating bureau inflates the loss costs of codes for construction codes to account for the discounts carriers must award in the form of Contractor's Credits.
 And, at least in one case, loss costs don't just consist of losses.

 Construction Work Comp Class Codes And Your Experience Modification Rate